 The District should be notified when pavements are damaged by rain so an evaluation of damage can be made.
 Acceptance or rejection of damaged portions of the pavement will be based on extent of damage incurred as provided in Specification 1105.04 and Construction Manual 2.53.
 Repair of damaged edges and surface may be considered, but extensively damaged pavement may require removal and replacement.

 9.52 CURING OF KEYED AND DOWELED JOINTS

 For curing vertical sides of the pavement in areas where KT and K joints are constructed, the use of liquid curing compound is an acceptable method of curing this portion of the slab.
 Generally, little or no bond is obtained or expected between vertical faces of adjacent concrete.
-Deformations on tie bars provide adequate lateral support.
+Deformations on tie bars provide adequate lateral support and pullout resistance.

 9.53 REPAIR OF DEFICIENT PAVEMENT

 Pavements damaged by rain, vehicles traveling on unhardened concrete, and deficiencies caused by poor workmanship may be repaired or restored to an acceptable condition without complete removal and replacement of damaged areas.

 Rain damage varies considerably depending on rainfall intensity, duration, and protective measures taken by the Contractor.
 Covering and side forms placed by the Contractor afford sufficient protection to unhardened concrete in some cases.
 In other cases, surface and edges may erode to such a degree that removal and replacement of the slab is the only solution.

 Guidelines follow for corrective measures that may be taken or used to restore damaged pavement to an acceptable condition.
 This instruction is not intended to cover the whole

 spectrum of deficiencies that may occur on a paving project during construction.
 Other proposed procedures or methods suggested by the contractor may be considered.